Harry Potter and the Philosopher's Stone: Plot

 Harry's broomstick flying ability earns him a place on the Gryffindor Quidditch team as the Seeker.
-Harry comes to dislike Potions master Severus Snape, who favours Slytherin while seeking to fail Harry.
-Malfoy tricks Harry and Ron into risking expulsion by leaving their common room after curfew.
-Hermione, unable to stop them, tags along.
-Realising Malfoy's ruse, they hide in a forbidden corridor and discover a gigantic three-headed dog guarding a trapdoor.
-Harry and Ron later save Hermione from a troll during the school's Halloween celebration and the three become best friends.
-Coupled with Snape's recent leg injury and suspicious behaviour, Harry, Ron, and Hermione believe he is attempting to enter the trapdoor.

-Hermione warns the boys against investigating further and instead directs Harry's attention to his first Quidditch match.
-His broomstick's attempts to buck him off and Snape's strange behaviour during the match convinces Hermione he jinxed Harry's broom.
-Harry receives an anonymous Christmas gift – his father's invisibility cloak.
-Using it to explore the school, he discovers the Mirror of Erised, which shows what the viewer most desires.
-Harry sees his parents.
+He develops a dislike for the Potions professor Severus Snape, who seems to hate Harry.
+Harry and Ron discover a gigantic three-headed dog guarding a trapdoor one night.
+The two boys later save Hermione from a troll and begin a friendship with her.
+During Harry's first Quidditch match, his broomstick attempts to throw him off.
+Snape's strange behaviour during the match convinces Hermione that he jinxed Harry's broom.
+On Christmas, Harry receives an anonymous gift – his father's invisibility cloak.
+While using the cloak to explore the school undisturbed, he discovers the Mirror of Erised, which shows the viewer what they most desire.
+Harry sees his family in the mirror.